-What Are The Reasons For Eviction
+What Are Reasons For Eviction in California?

 Typical reasons include non-payment of rent or other fees pursuant to the rental or lease agreement – which can include utilities, late fees and other fees besides rent.